griffithlab/civic-docs/docs/model/molecular_profiles/name.rst

 Name
 ====
 The **Molecular Profile Name** describes the specific molecular profile being interpreted for clinical utility.
-Selecting a Molecular Profile Name in the Molecular Profile list for a Gene will bring up a Molecular Profile specific page with a description, aliases, molecular profile evidence score, details of underlying variant(s) and associated Evidence Items.
+Selecting a Molecular Profile Name in the Molecular Profile list for a Gene will bring up a Molecular Profile specific page with a description, aliases, molecular profile score, details of underlying variant(s) and associated Evidence Items.

 Understanding Molecular Profile Names